unrealwork/atsd-use-cases/USMortality/README.md

 Below are the summarized steps to follow to install local configurations of ATSD and Axibase Collector and create SQL queries for analyzing CDC death statistics:

-1. Install Docker (Xenial Version 16.04).
+1. Install Docker.
 A link for how to install Docker can be found [here](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
-2. Copy the `docker-compose.yml` file from our [GitHub](https://github.com/axibase/axibase-collector-docs/blob/master/docker-bundle.md) page.
+2. Copy the `docker-compose.yaml` file which can be found [here](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/resources/docker-compose.yaml).
 Save this file to whichever directory you are using in Terminal (i.e. Desktop, Documents).
 3. In Terminal, launch containers with the following command:

    ```sql
    export USER=myuser; export PASSWORD=mypassword; docker-compose up -d
    ```

-4. Import the `job.xml`file into Axibase Collector.
-5. Import the `parser.xml` file into ATSD.
+4. Import the `parser.xml` file into ATSD.
-6. Import the `us.population.csv` into ATSD.
+5. Import the `us.population.csv` into ATSD.
-7. Import the `city-size`, `us-regions`, and `new-york-city-2010-population` replacement tables into ATSD.
+6. Import the `city-size`, `us-regions`, and `new-york-city-2010-population` replacement tables into ATSD.
-8. Navigate to the SQL tab in ATSD and begin writing your queries!
+7. Navigate to the SQL tab in ATSD and begin writing your queries!

 The full guide for setting up can be found [here](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md).